The detail

 Why do we need the Standards?

-Since the introduction of automatic enrolment on 1 October 2012, more than 10 million people are quietly putting money away for the future for the first time, or saving more.
+Since the introduction of auto enrolment in 2012, more than 11 million people are gradually putting money away for their future for the first time or saving more.

-There is no doubting the success of this change.
-But automatic enrolment means savings can now commence with a low level of engagement at the outset.
-Meanwhile, there is less saving in DB schemes which offered certainty of outcome, and more saving in DC.
-There are also now even more options about how to spend pensions savings at the point of retirement.
+There’s no doubting the success of this change, but auto enrolment means savings can now start with a low level of engagement at the outset.
+Meanwhile, there’s less saving in Defined Benefit (DB) schemes, which offered security and more saving in Defined Contribution (DC).
+There are also even more options about how to spend pensions savings at the point of retirement which can cause confusion and require more planning by individuals.

 Now, more than ever, savers need to engage with their own retirement outcomes.
 It’s time for us all to picture our future.

-With savers now needing to take more responsibility, it’s important we all have the education, tools and guidance to make the right decisions for our retirement.
+Savers now need to take more responsibility for their financial futures and it’s important we all have the education, tools and guidance to make the right decisions for our retirement.

 The problem is, working out the exact amount we need is tricky.
-Our research showed that 77% of savers don’t know how much they’ll need and only 16% of savers can give a figure.
+Our research shows 82% of savers don’t know how much they’ll need in retirement.

-To keep things simple, the Retirement Living Standards are three levels of expenditure to help savers understand how much money they will need to live the lifestyle they want in retirement.
+To keep things simple, the Retirement Living Standards cover three levels of expenditure to help savers understand how much money they’ll need to live the lifestyle they want in retirement.

-Inspired by, and similar to, the system used in Australia, the Standards provide a benchmark level of annual income to fund different standards of living in retirement.
-Each Standard is based around a basket of goods and services and also takes into account different circumstances (living inside or outside London; single or couple).
+The Standards provide a benchmark level of annual costs to fund different standards of living in retirement.
+Each Standard is based around a basket of goods and services and considers different circumstances (living inside or outside London; single or joint income household).

 That gives us 12 amounts: